 Yes on both counts!
 If you add BBQ sauce be sure to check that, and of course most hawaiian rolls are not gluten free, but the crock pot dish itself absolutely is.

-Don't Forget To Come Back and Let Me Know How Your Easy Crock Pot Pulled Pork Turned Out!
+Don't Forget To Come Back and Let Me Know if this is Your New Favorite Pork Crock Pot Recipe!

 - 1 teaspoon salt